British royal family: Residences

 The sovereign's official residence in London is Buckingham Palace.
 Announcements of the births and deaths of members of the royal family are traditionally attached to its front railings.
 Both Buckingham Palace and Windsor Castle, the monarch's weekend home in Berkshire, are used to host state visits.
 The Palace of Holyroodhouse and Hillsborough Castle serve as official royal residences when the monarch is in Scotland or Northern Ireland, respectively.

-Clarence House served as the official residence of Charles III from 2003, when he was Prince of Wales, until he ascended to the throne on 8 September 2022.
-Another London residence of his when Prince of Wales was St James's Palace, which he shared with the Princess Royal and Princess Alexandra.
-Princess Alexandra also resides at Thatched House Lodge in Richmond.
-The King also privately owns Sandringham House in Norfolk and Balmoral Castle in Aberdeenshire, which are his personal property.
-He inherited them from Elizabeth II upon her death.
+Clarence House served as the official residence of Charles III from 2003, when he was Prince of Wales, until his accession on 8 September 2022.
+Another London residence of his during his tenure as Prince of Wales was St James's Palace, which he shared with the Princess Royal and Princess Alexandra.
+Because Buckingham Palace is undergoing renovation, the King and Queen continue to reside at Clarence House.
+In June 2026, it was officially announced that the King and Queen would not reside at Buckingham Palace after renovations.
+The King also privately owns Sandringham House in Norfolk and Balmoral Castle in Aberdeenshire, which are his personal property, inherited from Elizabeth II.
+The Princess Royal resides at Gatcombe Park in Gloucestershire, and Princess Alexandra at Thatched House Lodge in Richmond.

-The Prince and Princess of Wales and the Duke and Duchess of Gloucester have their official London residences and offices at apartments in Kensington Palace, London.
-The former and their children officially moved into Adelaide Cottage in Windsor Home Park in September 2022.
+The Prince and Princess of Wales and the Duke and Duchess of Gloucester have their official London residences and offices in apartments at Kensington Palace.
+The Prince and Princess of Wales and their children moved to Forest Lodge in Windsor Great Park in 2025.
 The Duke of Kent resides in Wren House in the grounds of Kensington Palace.
-Andrew Mountbatten-Windsor lives at the Royal Lodge in Windsor Great Park, while the Duke and Duchess of Edinburgh reside at Bagshot Park in Surrey.
+Andrew Mountbatten-Windsor lives at Marsh Farm on the Sandringham Estate, while the Duke and Duchess of Edinburgh reside at Bagshot Park in Surrey.